List of 40 Famous Forests in India to visit

 Bhitarkanika National Park is Famous for Which Animal

 Bhitarkanika National Park is mainly known for the endangered crocodiles conserved here- the saltwater crocodiles.
-Other animals are Olive ridley turtles, chital deer, wild boars, and poisonous snakes like pythons and cobras.
+Other animals are Olive Ridley turtles, chital deer, wild boars, and poisonous snakes like pythons and cobras.

 Best Time to Visit Bhitarkanika National Park